-do to treat abnormal uterine bleeding.
+Let your doctor know if you have abnormal uterine bleeding.
+There are many ways to help treat it.
 Some are meant to return the

 menstrual cycle to normal.
 Others are used to reduce bleeding or to stop